top of page

 "Lady, I've been singing that damned song since 1962-you know I'm gonna sing that one damn song!"

-Later, when she was doing her monologue for "You Can Have my Husband, but Please Don't Mess with My Man," she let that same woman know to stay away from her husband Emille.
+Later, when she was doing her monologue for "You Can Have My Husband, but Please Don't Mess with My Man," she told that woman to stay away from her husband, Emile.

-My friend Dennis and I attended on one of the Mother's Day there because his mother, Miss Imelda was out of town.
+My friend Dennis and I attended one of Mother's Days because his mother, Miss Imelda, was out of town.
 He usually spent all of his holidays with his mom.
-Dennis was a native New Orleanian who grew up in the east.
-Every Sunday he was at church early to get his seat in the fifth pew on the left side at the Our Lady of Guadalupe Church and Shrine to St. Jude's that is located on the corner of Conti and North Rampart with mass led by Father Tony.
+Dennis was a native New Orleanian who grew up in the East.
+Every Sunday, he attended church early to get his seat in the fifth pew on the left side at the Our Lady of Guadalupe Church and Shrine to St. Jude's on the corner of Conti and North Rampart with a mass led by Father Tony.
 I've never met a man more devout in his faith.
-Dennis prayed novenas for everyone in his life including me.
+Dennis prayed novenas for everyone in his life, including me.
 That boy loved music and all things New Orleans culture.
 We went to all the festivals - the Po-Boy Fest, the Jazz Fest, Essence Fest, and the French Quarter Fest.
-He loved the food served at the festivals from the crawfish bread at Jazz Fest to the pulled pork at Oak Street PoBoy Fest.
-We loved to go see our divas at Essence and Jazz Fests and even went down to the Mississippi Gulf-Coast.
+He loved the food served at the celebrations, from the crawfish bread at Jazz Fest to the pulled pork at Oak Street PoBoy Fest.
+We loved seeing our divas at Essence and Jazz Fests and even went down to the Mississippi Gulf Coast.

-This is sweet Winter as we were leaving the gates.
+This was sweet Winter as we were leaving the gates.

-When Dennis' family held the service for his passing, his brother Larry did the eulogy for it.
+When Dennis' family held the service for his passing, his brother Larry did the eulogy.
 "Our guardian angels on earth become our guardian angels in heaven."
 His words touched my soul.
-I have had loss of the major relationships in my life- my parents and my brother.
-Those words gave me a vision of Dennis sitting in his pew praying for all of our souls.
-If Dennis had faith in me then I knew my life could make a difference.
+I have lost significant relationships in my life- my parents and my brother.
+Those words gave me a vision of Dennis sitting in his pew, praying for our souls.
+If Dennis had faith in me, I knew my life could make a difference.

 Today at 54, I have many surrogate mothers figures.
 My mother raised me in a way to love women.
 Truthfully, I am spoiled rotten by them.
 I want to wish them all a Happy Mother's Day.

-If I could leave you with a sentiment today,: Love your mother and not to take your relationship with her or anyone else for that matter for granted.
-Say all the things you want to say because one day, you will not be able to and if your mama's gone then love on someone else today.
+If I could leave you with a sentiment today, Love your mother and not take your relationship with her or anyone else for that matter for granted.
+Say all the things you want to say because one day, you will not be able to, and if your mama's gone, then love on someone else today.

 Arthur